waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 8. Push Down to (4, 7).
 [PIT]

 # Lessons Learned
-- Wild battles: Prioritize escaping.
+- Wild battles: Prioritize escaping unless it's a Swinub or Jynx.
-- Menu Mechanics: In the POKéMON menu, the 'A' button sub-menu "SWITCH" option initiates the reordering process (same as the 'Select' button shortcut).
-To swap two Pokémon, select the first, choose "SWITCH", move to the second, and press 'A'.
+- Menu Mechanics: In the POKéMON menu, the 'A' button sub-menu "SWITCH" option initiates the reordering process.
 Verified.
 - Verification: Game State warps at (11, 2), (4, 7), (5, 12), and (12, 13) indicate all 4 pits are currently UNFILLED.
 Verified.
-(Turn 28531).
-- Boulders: Leaving the floor via ladder or pit RESETS all boulders to their starting positions.
+- Boulders: Leaving the floor via ladder or pit RESETS all boulders.
 Verified.
-(Turn 28535).
-- Hypothesis: Strength must be re-activated after every floor transition or battle.
-Verified.
-(Turn 28568).
+- Catch List: Swinub (Common), Jynx (Rare).
+Use Sleep Powder/Hypnosis.